 Acceptable company travel

-As travel returns, your company needs to be clear on what is okay and what is not.
-Your employees’ safety is obviously the number one priority.
+Your employees’ safety is the No. 1 priority.
 Travel to all destinations, not just the high-risk ones, should be scrutinized as the situation changes weekly.
 Seize this period of downturn in travel as the right time to start making policy amendments to safeguard your travelers’ wellbeing.

 TRIP PLANNING AND VIABILITY